 Using these home treatments together should give you relief pretty quickly.
 However, some techniques work well for some while others don’t.
 See what combination works best for you.
 If you’re finding that none of these are helping, your next move should be to make an appointment with your doctor.

 When should you see a doctor for sinusitis?

 After two days of taking care of your symptoms at home, you should start seeing some improvement.
 If you don’t feel like things are getting better, it’s time to see your primary care doctor, use an online clinic or head into urgent care.
 You should see someone sooner if:

 - You’re experiencing severe pain in the upper part of your face or your teeth

 - You have facial pain from the bridge of your nose to your lower eyelid

-- Over-the-counter medicines no longer provide relief for headaches
+- Over-the-counter medicines aren’t providing relief for your headaches

 Is online care an option?

-Visit virtuwell.com – an online clinic, available day and night.
-Certified nurse practitioners diagnose and treat more sinus infections than any other condition.
+When it’s time to see someone for your sinusitis symptoms, consider Virtuwell.com – our online clinic that’s available day and night.
+Our certified nurse practitioners diagnose and treat more sinus infections than any other condition.

 If you want to see your primary care doctor, you can set up a primary care appointment.
 And if you don’t want to leave the house, you can make it a video visit.